 - 1. No Applicable Policy: The alleged misconduct, even if true, would not rise to the level of a violation of the Code, and there is no applicable NGB policy at the time the reported misconduct occurred. - 2.
 Previously Adjudicated: The specific allegations reported to the Center are confirmed to have been appropriately adjudicated and/or formally resolved by the USOPC, NGB, or LAO, and no new information materially changing the circumstances of the previous adjudication has been presented to the Center.
 Documentation must be obtained from the USOPC, NGB, or LAO confirming the prior adjudication. - 3.
 Admonishment: The Center has determined that the reported misconduct is best addressed with the Respondent in an educational conversation that is followed by a Letter of Admonishment.
 If there are additional reports of the same or similar behavior following the issuance of a Letter of Admonishment, a new case may be opened.
+The Letter of Admonishment may be used as an aggravator in any subsequent case(s).

-The Letter of Admonishment may be used as an aggravator in any subsequent case(s). - 4.
-Deceased Respondent: When the Center has confirmation that the Respondent is deceased, the case will be Administratively Closed. - 5.
+- 4. Letter of Concern: The Center has determined that the reported misconduct is best addressed with the Minor Respondent in an educational conversation that is followed by a Letter of Concern.
+If there are additional reports of the same or similar behavior following the issuance of a Letter of Concern a new case may be opened.
+The Letter of Concern may be used as an aggravator in any subsequent case(s). - 5.
+Deceased Respondent: When the Center has confirmation that the Respondent is deceased, the case will be Administratively Closed. - 6.
 Unsupported Allegations: The reported Claimant(s) deny that they have experienced misconduct, and there is no corroborative evidence to support the allegations.
 Most Unsupported Allegations cases will be related to reports made by Third Parties.

 Claimants will be notified of the closure, as well as the reason for the closure, if a case is administratively closed.
 When the Center administratively closes a case, there are no restrictions from the Center on the Respondent's ability to participate with the U.S. Olympic and Paralympic Movement.
-However, after the Center administratively closes a case, National Governing Bodies are able to make their own membership or employment decisions, or implement safety plans as they deem appropriate.
+However, after the Center administratively closes a case, National Governing Bodies are able to make their own membership or employment decisions or implement safety plans as they deem appropriate.